 Students get lower car insurance costs when they keep their grades up.
 Here’s a list of a few companies that offer discounts.
 Call ahead to make sure you qualify with your insurer.

 - Allstate will let single, full-time students under the age of 25 save up to 20% for getting good grades.

-- Farmers Insurance gives student drivers ages 16 – 24 a discount as long as they have 3.0 GPA or rank in the top 20% of their class.
+- Farmers Insurance gives student drivers ages 16 – 24 a discount as long as they have a 3.0 GPA or rank in the top 20% of their class.

-- Geico auto insurance delivers up to 10% off car insurance when a student keeps a B average.
+- Geico auto insurance delivers up to 15% off certain coverages when a student keeps a B average.

 - State Farm will give students a discount of up to 25% when they get good grades of a 3.0 GPA or higher.
 These savings can last up to 25 years of age.